leliw/haintech/doc/ai.md

 ### AIModelInteraction

-Represents one interaction with AIModel.
+Represents one whole interaction with AIModel.
 It can be used for debugging and cost calculations.

 ### AIModelSession